-China's commerce ministry on Thursday opposed the government's banning of more Chinese mobile apps including popular PUBG, citing security issues.
-The recent action taken by the Indian government can violate the legal interests of Chinese investors and service providers, global news agency Reuters reported citing China's commerce ministry spokesperson Gao Feng as saying.
+China's commerce ministry on Thursday opposed the government's banning of more Chinese mobile apps including popular online game PUBG citing security issues.
+The recent action taken by the Indian government can violate the legal interests of Chinese investors and service providers, China's commerce ministry spokesperson Gao Feng said.
 China also asked India to correct its mistakes.

 The government on Wednesday blocked 118 more mobile applications, including popular gaming app PUBG, terming them prejudicial to the sovereignty, integrity and defence of the nation.

 The banned apps include Baidu, Baidu Express Edition, Tencent Watchlist, FaceU, WeChat Reading and Tencent Weiyun, besides PUBG Mobile and PUBG Mobile Lite, according to an official statement.